nathan-chb/VV-ISTIC-TP1/sujet.md

 ###4.
 The main benefits of WebAssembly having a formal specification are :
-   - "a clean design" : by specifying its architecture through formal semantics
+   - "a clean design" : by specifying its architecture through formal semantics, it allows for more structured expectations of what the code needs to do and how it needs to be performing
+   - Consistent performances : Unlike its Javascript counterPart, WebAssembly's behavior is much more predictable
+   - Fast performances : Low level code can use the full performance of a machine
+   - Portability : WebAssembly is hardware- and platform-independent which means it can be deployed across all platforms.
+   - Compactness : the fact that it's written in Binary makes it so that it weights way less than JavaScript code which is very useful when sending it over the internet.

+###5.